icarus9bly/AZ-204/README.md

 # ACI
     - Deploy container to ACI from az cli.
     - az container create --resource-group myResourceGroup --name aci-tutorial-app --image <acrLoginServer>/aci-tutorial-app:v1 --cpu 1 --memory 1 --registry-login-server <acrLoginServer> --registry-username <service-principal-ID> --registry-password <service-principal-password> --dns-name-label <aciDnsLabel> --ports 80
+    - DNS name label should be unique because it's used to host the application to internet at *.location,azurecontainers.io

 # Web App
    - App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.